Edwardwenjia/AAV-prediction-selection-architecture/README.md

-# Comprehensive Machine Learning Library to Predict High-yield AAV Variants
+# Comprehensive Machine Learning Library for Predicting High-Yield AAV Variants
-This repository is the official implementation for the paper: [Comprehensive Machine Learning Library to Predict High-yield AAV Variants].
-This library is used for AAV virus packaging and sequencing to collect training data for ML.
-We compared several machine learning and Statistical algorithms.
-Through iterative learning and continuous optimization, we successfully developed a robust and dependable prediction model.
+This repository serves as the official implementation accompanying the paper titled "Comprehensive Machine Learning Library for Predicting High-Yield AAV Variants".
+The library is designed to facilitate the prediction of high-yield Adeno-Associated Virus (AAV) variants, which are crucial for gene therapy applications.
+By integrating advanced machine learning techniques with viral packaging and sequencing data, we have developed a robust and reliable predictive model.

 ## Usage